Skip to main content

 if ((rdev->flags & RADEON_IS_PCI) &&

-For other AMD graphics cards, if the GPU itself does not need to access very large physical memory spaces, you can adjust dma_bits
+For other AMD GPUs, if the GPU itself does not require accessing a large physical memory space, the dma_bits value can be adjusted accordingly to ensure proper device operation.

 diff --git a/drivers/gpu/drm/radeon/radeon_irq_kms.c b/drivers/gpu/drm/radeon/radeon_irq_kms.c